TanStack/table/docs/api/core/Table.md

 ) => Table<TData>
 ```

-These funtions are used to create a table.
+These functions are used to create a table.
 Which one you use depends on which framework adapter you are using.

 ## Options